-For nearly 8000 years the Guanabara Bay, in the heart of Rio de Janeiro, has sustained hundreds of generations of families.
-In the Temiminó indigenous language it was “the bosom of the sea” and one of the richest biospheres in Latin America.
+For thousands of years the Guanabara Bay, in the heart of Rio de Janeiro, has sustained hundreds of generations of families.
+The first inhabitants, the Tamoios, called it “the bosom of the sea” and one of the richest biospheres in Latin America.
 Beginning in the nineteenth century, it became a hub of commercial fishing activity.
-Today, only a handful of species are found in her cloudy, brackish waters: the bay is currently one of the most heavily polluted coastal regions in the world.
+Today, only a handful of species are found in her cloudy, brackish waters.
+In agony, on the verge of total environmental collapse it is currently one of the most heavily polluted coastal regions in the world.

 Waves of migration into the city since the early 1900’s were met by a lack of affordable housing, poor infrastructure and ineffectual government.
-Millions of families still live in slums, favelas, where waste collection and treatment are problematic.
-But the problem is certainly not relegated entirely to poor neighbourhoods: in metropolitan Rio alone, only forty percent of waste water is treated.
+Millions of families still live in favelas where waste collection and treatment are problematic.
+But one can hardly lay the blame on the poor alone: in metropolitan Rio only forty percent of waste water is treated.
 Some municipalities in its periphery lack any and all treatment.
-As a result, the Guanabara has become an open sewer.
-The thirst for oil has also caused immeasurable damage.
-Once harvested from whales around the bay it is now brought from wells deep below the underwater crust then transported to refineries along the bay’s edge, with devastating consequences.
-Since 2000 alone, nearly 1.5 million litres of oil have been spilled into the Guanabara and its estuaries.
+Whether one lives in a shack or a gated condominium, works in a multinational industrial park or a local workshop makes little difference.
+As a result the Guanabara has become 412 square kilometre open sewer.